-No. EAC Condition Implementation Status Compliance Status Description construction.
-October 2016.
+No. EAC Condition Implementation Status Compliance Status Description contact with drinking water well owners with a brief questionnaire on well operations and any potential changes in water quality.
+Water quality and well yield testing will be completed on an as-needed basis in private drinking water wells, if potential changes or concerns are identified.
+EAC 56 Monitoring must be done twice a year for 10 years, beginning annually from the outset of construction.
+Ongoing In Compliance Monitoring will continue for a period of 10 years from the date of the initial voluntary sampling event in October 2016.
 EAC 56 If any functionality problems such as poor water quality or low yield result from the Project, the EAC Holder must work with the well owner(s) to provide an alternate source of potable water.
-Not Started Future Requirement If testing finds issues with quality or yield caused as a result of the project, BC Hydro will work with the well owner (s) to provide an alternate source of potable water.
+Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+If testing finds issues with water quality or yield caused as a result of the project, BC Hydro will work with the well owner(s) to provide an alternate source of potable water.
 Ambient Air Quality EAC 57 The EAC Holder must develop an Air Quality Management Plan and Smoke Management Plan, in compliance with applicable legislation and consistent with the Air Quality Guidelines for the Protection of Human Health and the Environment (CCME 1998), and the British Columbia Air Quality Objectives and Standards (BC Ministry of Environment 2009).
 The main purpose of the Air Quality Management Plan and Smoke Management Plan is to mitigate the potential human health effects from a degradation of air quality in the region of Fort St. John, Taylor, Hudson's Hope, Chetwynd and for Aboriginal Groups using areas for traditional purposes close to the construction activities of clearing and burning.
 Completed In Compliance The Smoke Management Plan and Air Quality Monitoring Program are described in Section 4.1 and Appendix A and B, respectively, of the CEMP.
-EAC 57 The Air Quality Management Plan and Smoke Management Plan must include at least the following to describe how the EAC Holder: • Identify places of high use by Aboriginal Groups for traditional purposes and develop mitigation measures if adverse effects are predicted at those locations.
-Ongoing In Compliance Ground truthing site visits have taken took place in summer 2014, summer 2015, and fall 2016 and are being planned for summer 2016.
-To date BC Hydro has done site visits with registered trapline holders from Saulteau First Nation and the McLeod Lake Indian Band.
-Doig River First Nation and Halfway River First Nation have conducted independent ground-truthing activities.
-BC Hydro received a report from Doig River First Nation in August 2016, and is currently awaiting receipt of an outstanding report from Halfway River First Nation.